native-api/cpython/Doc/library/tkinter.rst

    (such as Unix/Linux systems without an X server).
 The created object can have Tk initialized at a later time by calling its :meth:`Tk.loadtk`.

    All arguments are the same as in :class:`Tk` constructor.

-.. class:: TclError
+.. exception:: TclError

    An exception raised for an error returned by a Tcl interpreter.

-.. attribute:: wantobjects = 1
+.. data:: wantobjects = 1

-   Whether Tcl call results in new Tk objects should be converted from Tcl types to Python types.
+   Whether Tcl call results should be automatically :ref:`converted from Tcl types to Python types <tcl-types>`.
    An integer; any nonzero value means "true".
-   If not set, string representations of Tcl objects are returned instead.
+   If not set, string representations of retuned Tcl objects are returned instead.

-.. attribute:: READABLE
-.. attribute:: WRITABLE
-.. attribute:: EXCEPTION

-   Constants used for the *mask* parameter of :func:`createfilehandler`.
+   A change takes effect for any newly-created :class:`Tk` objects.

+   Has no effect for methods that are explicitly documented to return a specific Python type: they manually convert the result from a Tcl call after getting it.

+   ?
+Internal, deprecated?

 .. class:: EventType